sumanyurosha/spoj-first30/README.md

   7. Finally, I solved PALIN today and I am very very happy after getting AC for it.
 It took me two days(2 hrs each day) to implement this problem.
 I got the concept very early but this was more of an Implementation problem so I had to deal with all the corner cases, which took a little more time to handle.
 But finally, yes it always feels good to do something you have always thought of.
 One more down and many more to go.
 BOOM!!
 (PS: Hard work pays off :P)

   8. I solved STPAR problem, it was an intresting one which I solved using stacks.
+  9. Solved OLOLO, as the name is different the approach to solve it was also different.
+I used bitwise XOR operation to solve it.
+There is a lot to explore about the BITWISE operations and their applications.
+Got to know a new term, Bitmasking.
+Will surely try to know more about it!

+### Goal Completed!
+Feeling very excited and happy about it.
+Achieving it helped me in following ways:

+A) Knowledge Level:
+1.)
+Reviving hands-on Experience.
+2.)
+Confidence level increment.
+3.)
+Helped me write code in Java in Office in a better way.
+4.)
+Growing my knowledge domain.
+5.)
+Helping me dwelling a habit of working on Github.
+6.)
+Helping me in keeping a habit of coding every day.

+B) Psychological Level:
+1.)
+A good way to get away with the habit of Overthinking is to start doing something and keeping yourself busy and yes this helped me in every possible way.
+2.)
+Bridging the gap between my thoughts and reality!
+3.)
+Keeping yourself away from all the shit happening around you.
+4.)
+Staying focused on your GOALS.

+### Take aways:
+ -- I could have done it sooner.
+ -- Time to take up the level 2 or level 3 questions, most of the above ones were elementary level.
+ -- Be regular in it.